Communication (COMM)

 PREREQ: JUNIOR/SENIOR STATUS OR CONSENT OF INSTRUCTOR

-COMM 363 INTRODUCTION TO HEALTH COMMUNICATION 3 Units
+COMM 363 HEALTH COMMUNICATION FOUNDATIONS 3 Units

 This course provides an overview of health communication, with emphasis given to theory and research on social support messages.
 Factors that influence social support messages are examined in a variety of different contexts (e.g., relational, familial, support group, workplace, on-line).